E3-JSI/dataset-SloATOMIC-2020/README.md

 ## 🔎 Reference

-If the data set was used in for your research, please provide the following reference:
+If the data set was used for your research, please provide the following reference:
 ```
  @misc{11356/1724,
    title = {Slovene Translation of the Atomic 2020 data set {SloATOMIC} 2020},